driiisdev/printf/README.md

     %[flags][length]specifier

-If the program runs successfully, the return value is the amount of chars printed
+If the program runs successfully, the return value is the amount of chars printed.

 | Specifier | Output              |
 | --------- | ------------------- |